QIICR/QuantitativeReporting-guide/README.md

 ## Capabilities of `QuantitativeReporting` Include:

-* Load a DICOM image series \(CT, MRI\)
+* Loading of DICOM image series \(CT, MRI\)
-* Support of quantitative analysis workflow
-* Interactive image annotation \(use automated segmentation tools of 3D Slicer to VOI\)
+* Interactive image annotation using automated segmentation tools of 3D Slicer
-* Automatic calculation of VOI-based measurements
+* Automatic calculation of segmentation-based measurements statistics
-* Save quantitative imaging results as a linked collection of DICOM objects:
+* Saving of the segmentation-based measurements as a linked collection of DICOM objects:
   * DICOM Structured Report [TID 1500](http://dicom.nema.org/medical/dicom/current/output/chtml/part16/chapter_A.html#sect_TID_1500)
   * DICOM Segmentation
-* Load and display the volumetric measurements from SR
+* Loading and display of the volumetric measurements from SR+SEG

 ![](docs/screenshots/QuantitativeReporting-screenshot.jpg)